-8 out of 10 small to medium businesses use social media in order to drive the growth of their business.
+The majority of small to medium businesses use social media marketing in order to drive the growth of their business.

-However, as with all things, not all businesses using social media will have equal results.
+However, as with all things, not all businesses with a social media strategy will have equal results.

-There will be some businesses obtaining remarkable results with social media and there will be some achieving tepid results, if any.
+There will be some businesses obtaining remarkable results with social media content and social media campaigns, and there will be some achieving tepid results, if any.

 So what separates the successful businesses from the not-so-successful?